VFPX/ClassBrowser/README.md

 ## Installation Instructions (after "Check For Updates" in Thor)

-Running "Check For Updates" in Thor downloads the new version of the Class Browser but does not activate it, as a few additional manual steps are required.
+Running "**Check For Updates**" in Thor downloads the new version of the Class Browser but does not activate it, as a few additional manual steps are required.

-* Run Thor tool "Install Class Browser".
+* Run Thor tool "**Install Class Browser**".
 This puts the full path of the new version of the Class Browser file into the clipboard and opens up the VFP Options Dialog.

 * Modify the location for Class Browser by pasting in the new location.
 * Click "Set as Default"